 In addition to the above the contractor may consider it necessary to extend the partial road closure to allow use of the carriageway as siting for a welfare unit.
 This is to be agreed with the Client before the application is submitted.

-Allow for all costs associated with making an application to Devon County Council for a partial road closure under the Road Traffic Regulation Act 1984, include all costs associated with traffic management provisions necessary for the works.
+Make an application to Devon County Council for a partial road closure under the Road Traffic Regulation Act 1984, include all costs associated with traffic management provisions necessary for the works.

 S409 Conditions Survey